Elise-Shen/Fish-Tank/Assignment1/codesmells.md

 From line 66-75, there's a switch statement with 8 cases.

 ### Solution:
-Separate the cases into different methods. put the cases ")","(" into method <round_bracket>
+Separate the cases into new created methods. put the cases ")","(" into method <round_bracket>
 put the cases "<",">" into method <angle_brackets>
 put the cases "{","}" into method <curly_brackets>
 put the cases "[", "]" into method <square brackets>
-After all, delete the switch statement and add method calls for 4 new methods
+After all, delete the switch statement and add method calls for 4 new metho

 ### Explanation
 As a OOP language. java doesn't recommend the use of switch statements.
 If switch statements are scattered in different parts in the program, all the switch statements must be changed if a new condition is added.
-By extracting and moving method, the problem can be solved.
+By extracting and moving method, the problem can be solved, and the code organization is proved

 ============================================================